marklasia/smart-contracts/README.md

 `fundsReleaseBlock` needs to be set in the constructor.
 This means that the contract will need to be up an verified before running `finalizeTokenSale()` on `BrickblockToken`.

+#### Payable Fallback Function
+A payable fallback function is needed in order to have ether sent in return for ACT when using `claimFee()`.

 ### Ecosystem Interaction Functions
 There are functions included in this contract to do what any other user would do (except transferring):
 1. `lockBBK()`